dtechterminal/qubo-local-control/README.md

 6. Select your device from the dropdown
 7. Click **Submit**

-The integration will automatically extract all required information (UUIDs, MAC address) from the device's MQTT messages.
+The integration will automatically extract all required information (UUIDs, MAC address, device type) from the device's MQTT messages.

 ### Manual Configuration